zalando-stups/documentation/components/mint.rst

 Step 0
 ------

-A developer has to define, in which AWS account, the credentials of his application should get distributed to.
+A developer has to specify which AWS account the credentials of his application should get distributed to.

 Step 1 + 2
 ----------

-At first, mint makes sure, that for every registered application has an own 'service user' in the IAM solution.
+At first, mint makes sure that every registered application has its own 'service user' in the IAM solution.
 It then also deletes all users that are either inactive or do not even exist in Kio.

 Step 3 + 4
 ----------

-mint will regularly rotate the passwords and OAuth 2.0 credentials for all service user's.
+mint will regularly rotate the passwords and OAuth 2.0 credentials for all service users.
 The new secrets are then stored in S3 buckets in the owning team's AWS accounts, where each registered application has one directory. mint has write access to those directories for updating the secrets but no read access.